 Consider how it makes your feel, and more importantly act.
 Did you sell or come close to it?
 Did you sit and watch instead of sticking to your schedule of planned buying?
 Did you check your bank accounts and the crack of the couch for any loose change that you could invest?

 Reflect and adjust you asset allocation if needed.
 However, do not adjust it to frequently.

 You don’t want to let your emotions drive you to quasi-market time or performance chase.
 For example, you feel bad after there is a market drawdown and adjust to a more conservative asset allocation.
 The market then explodes back up like it usually does and you figure you are missing out and feel good and experienced and move back to a more aggressive allocation.
 Often just in time for another drawdown.

-Look back at this chart again.
-Gentle moves in asset allocation make small differences in expected return, but large differences in volatility.
+Gentle moves in asset allocation make small differences in expected return, but potentially large differences in volatility.
 Make gentle adjustments if you need to.
 Don’t over-steer.